cern-eos/eos/doc/quickstart/install.rst

 |more|

 .. note::
-   You need to add the EOS repositories.
+   You need to add the XRootD and EOS repositories.
    Please follow instruction from :ref:`eos_base_setup_repos`